frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 I do think that focusing on "ink" as a design heuristic is outdated.
 This mattered when strokes *had* to be precious, because there was also a cost of production and printing to keep in mind.
 Lighter, fewer marks made for cheaper prints.

 ### Further readings: minimalism and fascism
 Ronke Babajide writes about how "[Minimalism is Rooted in Fascism](https://uxdesign.cc/how-minimalism-is-rooted-in-fascism-7204b15482a8)" in a great introduction to what I believe is one of the most important things to actually keep in mind when we critique minimalism.
 This blog was meant to be silly and absurd, to make a game out of minimalism.
-But as a tool, it has historically been [tied to white supremacy](https://title-mag.com/how-minimalism-and-white-supremacist-ideology-are-connected/), as Charlotte Eckardt writes.
+And as a tool, it has also historically been [tied to white supremacy](https://title-mag.com/how-minimalism-and-white-supremacist-ideology-are-connected/), as Charlotte Eckardt writes.

+The tie here isn't that minimalism is somehow *inherently* fascist as an idea but historically and culturally *leveraged* by fascism.
+Historically, Adolf Loos' minimalism came about as an aesthetic resistance to the opulence and ornamentation of the old, dying empires of the pre-1900s.
+(IE Fancy ornaments were seen as bad; stripping them good.)
+This gave rise to an aesthetic that was highly legible to political parties: it was an identity separate from opulence and nobility.
+Due to the time and place of this emerging aesthetic in central Europe, it found a home in fascist architecture, clothing, and ideas.

+In contrast, Marie Kondo's anti-consumerism, modern ascetic movements ("ascetic" not "aesthetic" mind you), the hippie/hipster buy-local and DIY movements, and so on are probably not at risk of being fascist.
+Plenty of minimalisms are fine, largely because they are responding to consumerism, waste, and clutter through self-disclipline.

+But some minimalisms are clearly legible and useful as tools of policing, enforcement, uncritical obedience, and generating aesthetic uniformity.
+Minimalism's greatest weakness is that it is aesthetically *reactionary*, ideologically and historically.
+In a sense, many things are reacting to older things.
+But minimalism is often reactionary without being *generative*.
+It deconstructs; that is its aesthetic purpose.
+For this reason, it is ideal when coupled with politically reactionary movements: the idea that foreigners, outsiders, and minorities are "clutter" or that cultural markers must be removed in order for a better aesthetic to be laid bare.

+The idea that the "true" identity of a thing, be it a building, visualization, or nation, comes about when things are *removed* is a dangerous notion.
+My lesson here is that minimalism, and really any reactionary politic or aesthetic, should be approached with great care.

 Fascism, white supremacy, and minimalism are in my my mind as I watch the latest season of Andor:
 <figure>